 The feeling like I had to constantly adjust myself in accommodation for other people’s convenience took a toll on me after awhile.
 The disease to please was starting to wreak havoc internally.
-The fear of stepping outside of the box that was set for me along with the fear of the perception of being labeled the ” bad guy” if spoke up for myself, took a stand, or shared my truth felt like I was in a walking prison.
-I broke the spell that had been imbreed in me as little girl to always put others thoughts, opinions, and needs above that of my own.
+The fear of stepping outside of the box that was set for me along with the fear of the perception of being labeled the ” bad guy” if I spoke up for myself, took a stand, or shared my truth felt like I was in a walking prison.
+I broke the spell that had been instilled in me as little girl to always put others thoughts, opinions, and needs above that of my own.
 I stopped trying to fit in or prove my worth in settings that I later realized weren’t for me.
-I stopped making accommodation to “fix” or “turn down” myself to make others feel comfortable due to their insecurities or hang ups.
+I stopped making accommodations to “fix” or “turn down” myself to make others feel comfortable due to their insecurities, judgements, or hang ups.
 I made the decision to release the need to seek validation of who I was by owning my identity.
 I begin to search from within my worth.
 There was an evolution growing inside of me after my 32nd birthday.
 I never looked back once I walked away from situations that threatened my peace.
 There was a freedom that I felt inside once I healed from hurt.
 I removed the bitterness in my heart that was left from pain.
 I walked away from whatever tried to smother me in taking my power of free will.
 I begin to hear my inner voice.
 There was a trust in that voice in making decisions that was best for me and my family.
 I found the beauty in tapping into my power, and I wasn’t going to give it back.

 Get Your Power Back & Don’t Ever Search For It Again: